helidon-io/helidon/messaging/README.md

 At minimum, cover:

-- provider type selection, named connector uniqueness, object and list forms, supported directions, typed common defaults and channel overrides, injected `channel-name`, stripped `failure` keys, required values, secrets, defensive copying and redaction, and direction rejection;
+- provider type selection, named connector uniqueness, object and list forms, supported directions, typed common defaults and channel overrides, typed channel-name metadata, retained source configuration, required values, secrets, defensive copying and redaction, and direction rejection;
 - Service Registry discovery and fresh, resource-free channel connections from every directional factory call; also prove that providers and configured connectors are not lifecycle resources, provider-registry shutdown does not